gauborg/SFND_3D_Object_Tracking/README.md

 # SFND 3D Object Tracking

 This project assumes you have a solid understanding of keypoint detectors, descriptors, and methods to match them between successive images.
 Also, you know how to detect objects in an image using the YOLO deep-learning framework.
 And finally, you know how to associate regions in a camera image with Lidar points in 3D space.
 Let's take a look at our program schematic to see what we already have accomplished and what's still missing.
+If you do not have much backgroung with any of this, you can refer to my work on keypoint detectors/descriptor performance evaluation [here](https://github.com/gauborg/SFND_2D_Feature_Tracking).

 For some theory on collision detection for autonomous vehicles, check out this [documentation.](./collision_detection_theory.md)